 What is a vitrectomy?

-If you have lost some sight from diabetic retinopathy, ask your eye care professional about low vision services and devices that may help you make the most of your remaining vision.
-Ask for a referral to a specialist in low vision.
-Many community organizations and agencies offer information about low vision counseling, training, and other special services for people with visual impairments.
-A nearby school of medicine or optometry may provide low vision services.
+An eye care professional can help locate and make referrals to low vision and rehabilitation services and suggest devices that may help make the most of remaining vision.
+Many community organizations and agencies offer information about low vision counseling, training, and other special services for people with visual impairment.
+A nearby school of medicine or optometry also may provide low vision and rehabilitation services.

-The National Eye Institute (NEI) is conducting and supporting research that seeks better ways to detect, treat, and prevent vision loss in people with diabetes.
-This research is conducted through studies in the laboratory and with patients.
+The NEI is conducting and supporting research that seeks better ways to detect, treat, and prevent vision loss in people with diabetes.
+This research is being conducted in labs and clinical centers across the country.